-- reviewed and assessed the adequacy and effectiveness of the system of internal control and compliance to the policies and procedures on credit control and collection and also the procedures of reporting for recurrent and non-recurrent related party transactions - reported on the related party transactions to the Company Secretary, AC and Bursa Securities respectively, if any; and - reviewed and reported on the follow-up status of previous audit findings taken by the Management.
+- reviewed and assessed the adequacy and effectiveness of the system of internal control and compliance to the policies and procedures on Human Resource policies and procedures and the Compliance of Guidelines on Adequate Procedures (CGAP) in pursuant to the new provision under section 17(A)(5) of MACCA 2009. - reported on the related party transactions to the Company Secretary, AC and Bursa Securities respectively, if any; and - reviewed and reported on the follow-up status of previous audit findings taken by the Management.